Data & Scoring

 Calculating Opportunity Scores and Grades

 Each state also has an overall Opportunity Score that summarizes performance across the four Index dimensions.
-To calculate these, a state’s four dimension scores are averaged with equal weighting.
+To calculate these, a state’s four-dimension scores are averaged with equal weighting.
 Final Opportunity Scores are again represented as values from 0 to 100; these values are used to rank the 50 states and the District of Columbia.
-To create overall county Opportunity Scores, the four dimension scores are again averaged and weighted equally.
+To create overall county Opportunity Scores, the four-dimension scores are again averaged and weighted equally.
 Counties are also assigned Opportunity Grades that correspond to their scores, ranging from A+ to F.

 In 2011, Opportunity Grade cut-off points were based on the distribution of raw, final numerical outcomes of the 2011 Opportunity Index for counties and county equivalents; groupings were done by standard deviations above or below the average.
 The same cut-off points were used to assign Opportunity Grades for the 2012 to 2016 indices, allowing comparison across years.

-Data Definitions and Sources can be found in the 2019 Opportunity Index Technical Supplement, found on the Resources Page.
+Data Definitions and Sources can be found in the 2023 Opportunity Index Technical Supplement, found on the Resources Page.

 Save